PerJenelius/advent_of_code/README.md

 Every year in December, 50 new coding challenges are added to https://adventofcode.com/<br/>
-This repository collects my attempts at solving these using Python3.<br/>
+This repository collects my attempts at solving these using various languages.<br/>

 Current status of the project:<br/>
 <table>